bbauska/JS-Programs/README.md

 </pre>

 <h2 id="js-22">22.
 Get the Length of a String</h2>
-getLength efficiently calculates the length of a given string using .length property.
+<p>getLength efficiently calculates the length of a given string using .length property.</p>
 <pre>
 const getLength = (str) => str.length;
 getLength("Hello, world!");